See the updated version of this story here: What FBA Sellers Need to Know about Washington Sales Tax After January 2018

 You can find a link to this notification in Seller Central here.

 Why did Amazon decide to collect sales tax?

 Earlier this year, Washington passed a law requiring “marketplace facilitators” to collect sales tax.
 In Washington’s law, marketplace facilitators are online marketplaces (like Amazon) that take payment on behalf of buyers.
 There are a few other requirements to be a marketplace, and you can read what Washington has to say about marketplace facilitators here.

 Despite their past stance against collecting sales tax on behalf of 3rd party sellers, Amazon has decided to comply with this law.
-This is very good news for Amazon sellers in that, going forward, they will not be required to collect, file and remit sales tax to Washington.
+This is very good news for Amazon sellers in that, going forward, they will not be required to collect sales tax from Washington buyers.
 (Aside from the fact that this takes a sales tax burden off sellers’ plates, this is good news because Washington has historically been one of the most aggressive states when it came to pursuing out-of-state sellers for past due sales tax.)

 This is also a smart move on Amazon’s part.
 It makes sellers happy and keeps products moving through their warehouses.
 It may also encourage 3rd party sellers to stop selling on other platforms and keep all their business on Amazon.
 (More on that below.)

 As an Amazon FBA Seller, what do I do now?